-On October 1, 2014 the Company entered into a Consulting agreement with Matthew Schultz, its Chief Executive Officer for management services.
-In accordance with this agreement, Mr. Schultz provides services to the Company in exchange for \$7,500 per month plus reimbursable expenses incurred.
-The term of the agreement was one month and automatically renewed each month until cancelled by either party.
-During the year ending September 30, 2016, Mr. Schultz was paid \$97,500 in accordance with this agreement and is owed \$15,000 in accrued compensation as of September 30, 2016.
+On July 1, 2016, we entered into a Consulting agreement with Bryan Huber, our Chief Operations Officer for management services.
+In accordance with this agreement, Mr. Huber provided services to us in exchange for \$104,000 per year plus reimbursable expenses incurred.
+On January 1, 2017, the agreement was amended and the fee for his services increased to \$117,000 and also to include an additional a \$500 medical insurance stipend and a bonus of 0.5% of gross revenue.
+The term of the agreement is one year and automatically renews until cancelled by either party.
+During the years ending September 30, 2017 and 2016 Mr. Huber earned \$116,311 and \$26,400, respectively, in accordance with this agreement.
+During the year ending September 30, 2017 and 2016, Mr. Huber allowed the Company to defer \$6,288 and \$12,000 in accrued compensation and reimbursable expenses as of September 30, 2017 and 2016, respectively.

-On July 1, 2016, the Company entered into a Consulting agreement with Zachary Bradford, its Chief Financial Officer for management services.
-In accordance with this agreement, Mr. Bradford provides services to the Company in exchange for \$15,000 per month plus reimbursable expenses incurred.
-Mr. Bradford agreed to defer \$10,000 of his compensation per month for the quarter ended September 30, 2016.
-During the year ending September 30, 2016, Mr. Bradford was paid \$15,000 in accordance with this agreement and was owed \$30,000 in accrued compensation as of September 30, 2016.
+On March 10, 2017, the Company entered into a Consulting agreement with Adam Maher, its Senior Vice President for management and business development services.
+In accordance with this agreement, Mr. Maher provides services to the Company in exchange for \$120,000 per year, 0.5% bonus on revenues, 2.0% on revenue from direct sales plus reimbursable expenses incurred. \$70,971 was recorded as a consulting expenses under this this agreement.
+As of September 30, 2017, Mr. Maher was owed \$268 in accrued compensation and unreimbursed expenses in accordance with this agreement.